Digital-Nations/sustainable-digital-policy/en/mobile-phones.md

 ## What are Digital Nations doing?
 ### Canada
-- Currently at least one federal department is monitoring mobile phone use and if a phone is inactive for 3 months, it is recalled (or requires manager approval for the employee to keep the phone).
 - In [Budget 2023](https://www.budget.canada.ca/2023/report-rapport/chap1-en.html#a2) it was announced that the Government of Canada will work to implement a right to repair and will work with international partners and other stakeholders to explore implementing a standard charging port in Canada.

 ## Resources